 Eliminate alcohol consumption

-Some babies born to women who consume alcohol during their pregnancy are born with some form of mental retardation, learning disabilities and behavioral problems.
+Some babies born to women who consume alcohol during their pregnancy may be born with learning disabilities and behavioral problems.
 Much like smoking, drinking alcohol may also reduce your ability to conceive.

 Eat healthy and exercise